cardano-foundation/CIPs/CIP-XXXX/README.md

 ### Alternative possibilities

-As part of this proposal, we considered several alternative possibilities:
+As part of this proposal, we considered two alternative possibilities:

-1. Use the [CIP-0058][cip-0058] versions of these operations;
+1. Use the [CIP-0058][cip-0058] versions of these operations; and
-2. Have a uniform treatment of the padding argument for `builtinIntegerToByteString` (always minimum or always maximum);
+2. Have a uniform treatment of the length argument for `builtinIntegerToByteString` (always minimum or always maximum).
-3. Allowing `builtinByteStringToInteger` to accept the empty `BuiltinByteString` as an argument.

 [CIP-0058][cip-0058] defines a sizeable collection of bitwise primitive operations for Plutus Core, mostly for use over `BuiltinByteString`s.
 As part of